gosuperscript/laravel-eventstore/README.md

     `php artisan eventstore:worker`

-When an event is received, it will be dispatched into Laravel's event system with the `event type` and the `EventRecord` as the payload.
+When an event is received, it will be mapped to the Laravel event and the original `EventRecord` can be accessed via `getEventRecord()`.

 You can react to these events in the normal Laravel fashion.